Dilip7597/dstwo/site/web/app/plugins/under-construction-page/readme.txt

 Create an Under Construction Page, Maintenance Mode Page or a Landing Page that takes **less than a minute to install & configure**.
 This plugin won't waste your time!
 UCP is simple, fast, efficient & user-friendly with <a href="https://underconstructionpage.com/">great designs</a>.

 [youtube https://www.youtube.com/watch?v=fqqWrQENSDc]

+> > **PRO** version offers more than 100 extra features and options including the drag&drop builder, 300,000+ searchable images, 100+ templates, affiliate&traffic tracking, advanced access control, MailChimp, Zapier & universal autoresponder integration, and priority USA based support.
+Find out more on the <a href="https://underconstructionpage.com/">official plugin site</a>.

 A simple, no-nonsense plugin for all those situations when you have to hide the site behind an Under Construction page for a while.
 Live examples are available on the <a href="https://underconstructionpage.com/" rel="friend">Under Construction website</a>.
 Give us a shout on Twitter <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a> or check out the <a href="https://youtu.be/fqqWrQENSDc">video</a>.